Updated as of 1-12-2024

 1. To begin the game, teams can elect to have a face-off, or give possession to one team to start.
 The other team will start the second half.

-2. All players must wear helmets and hockey skates.
+2. All players must wear hockey helmets with a fastened chin strap and hockey skates.
 Protective equipment is optional but highly recommended.
+(UPDATED IN 2024)

 3. No goalie equipment or goalie sticks permitted.

 4. All teams must have light and dark jerseys or uniforms.
-Home teams wear dark. -- IN THE TOURNEY MACHINE APP SCHEDULE -- BOTTOM TEAMS ARE HOME.
+Home teams wear dark. -- IN THE OFFICIAL APP SCHEDULE -- BOTTOM TEAMS ARE HOME.

-5. There will be one off-ice pond official to monitor the play (scoring, time, puck reset, and arbiter of infractions).
+5. There will be a minimum of one off-ice pond official/referee to monitor the play (scoring, time, puck reset, and arbiter of infractions).